Abdulllahhhh/Tawakkalna-User-Analytics-Dashboard-2023/README.md

 # Tawakkalna User Analytics Dashboard (2023)

 ## Project Overview
-This project analyzes the monthly number of new users on the Tawakkalna platform in 2023 using real Saudi open government data.
-We collected the dataset, cleaned and organized it using Excel, then created an interactive dashboard in Google Looker Studio to visualize trends and understand user growth patterns throughout the year.
+This project analyzes monthly new user registrations on the Tawakkalna platform in 2023 using real Saudi open data.
+I cleaned and organized the dataset using Excel, then created a dashboard in Google Looker Studio to visualize trends and understand how user activity changed throughout the year.

 ## Objectives
 - Identify peak and low activity periods